Plea-Justice/plea-justice.github.io/Advanced/Working-with-Qualtrics.md

 layout: page
 title: Working with Qualtrics
 permalink: /simulation/working-with-qualtrics
-nav_order: 2
+nav_order: 4
-parent: Simulation
 ---

 # Working with Qualtrics

 Certain simulation parameters may be manipulated within Qualtrics.
 These parameters may set or be randomly assigned in Qualtrics' embedded data and then sent to the simulation via a [query string](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/passing-information-through-query-strings/) with the simulation's URL.

 The simulation will also send data back to Qualtrics in this way.
 For instance, the features a participant has selected for his or her avatar and answers to prompts within the simulation may be passed back to Qualtrics in the query string.

 ## Controlling the Simulation